-- Gather ALL relevant information regarding the freight and the shipment.
-Imagine someone screaming at you through the computer screen – that’s how important this step is.
+One of the most important steps is to gather ALL relevant information regarding your shipment.
 It’s going to save you a lot of time and headaches.

-- The first question asks, is it a less than truckload shipment (LTL) or full truckload shipment?
-In this case, we’re shipping LTL, so let’s check that.
+- Determine if you are shipping less than truckload (LTL) or full truckload.
+In our example, we’re shipping LTL, so let’s check that.

 - Next, fill out the start location zip/postal code.
 Easy enough.
 The hardest part will be making sure you’ve entered the zip code correctly.

-- We must now select the location type.
-You will see four options and it’s sorta-kinda crucial you select the right one to get an accurate quote.
+- Now, select the location type.
+You have options here and it’s crucial you select the right one to get an accurate quote.
 Certain locations require additional services.
 We’ll get to that in a minute.
-It’s easy for the lines to blur a bit between each location type so here’s a breakdown to help clear up confusion:
+It’s easy for the lines to blur a bit between each location type so here’s a breakdown:

-- – Freight Carrier Terminal: The best and cheapest way to ship.
-Terminals already have a dock, which means you won’t have to pay for a lift gate with this location type.
+- Freight Carrier Terminal: The best and cheapest way to ship.
+Terminals already have a dock, which means you won’t have to add (or pay for) a lift gate with this location type.

-- – Home-Based Business: Note that this is still considered a residential location, so be sure to check limited access pick up as an extra service.
-You will want to get a lift gate as well, unless you have a forklift at your house and can use it to load your shipment onto the truck.
+- Home-Based Business: Note that this is still considered a residential location, so be sure to check limited access pick up as an extra service.
+You will want add a lift gate as well, unless you have a forklift at your house and can use it to load your shipment on/off the truck.

 - Hazmat: We can ship hazardous materials, we just need to know about it before hand.

-- Enter all the information regarding your item, this is a relatively easy step but you need to make sure all information is correct, otherwise you may get a cheap quote and then get re-billed when a driver comes to pick up your shipment and discovers it’s an additional 300 pounds contrary to the information you entered when getting a quote.
+- Enter all the information regarding your item.
+This is a relatively easy step but you need to make sure all information is correct, otherwise you may get a cheap quote and then incur additional charges.
+For example, when a driver comes to pick up your shipment and discovers it is an additional 300 pounds contrary to the information you entered when getting a quote.
 The most important piece of information is to remember to always measure around the widest point for the dimensions.

-- When you get to the freight class, this is where things get tricky.
-Unless you’re a freight expert, it can be hard to accurately determine the freight class.
-Below is a list of all the freight classes but the list is not comprehensive and your item may not be listed.
+- When you get to freight class, this is where things can get tricky.
+If you don’t know the freight class, you can either call your FreightCenter Account Manager or use our Freight Class Lookup Tool to help you determine the class.
 If you enter “I don’t know” as the freight class, it will default to class 85.
-However, if it is determined that the correct class is in fact 200 for example, the cost to ship will increase (the higher the class name, the higher the cost).
-It’s perfectly okay to enter I don’t know, but please keep in mind that when an agent helps you complete booking your shipment, they will need to change the freight class to the correct one, and this may cause a change in price.
+However, if it is determined that the correct class is in fact 200, the cost to ship will increase (the higher the class number, the higher the cost).
+It’s perfectly okay to enter I don’t know, but please keep in mind that when an agent helps you complete the booking of your shipment, they will need to change the freight class to the correct one, and this may cause a change in price.

-After you enter all this information, you will get a call from one of our experienced agents who can help you complete your order and answer any additional questions you may have.
-To get the most accurate quote the first time, please provide as much accurate information as possible.
-Informing your agent of all relevant information upfront will help them to further determine any additional services you may require.
+After you’ve completed the form, one of our freight agents will give you a call to help complete your order and answer any additional questions.
+To get the most accurate quote from the beginning, please provide as much detailed information as possible.
+Informing your agent of all relevant information upfront will help them determine if any additional services are required.
 The rest is a piece of cake!